|

 Carl Farmer |

-Rare, on walls or stony ground.
+Locally frequent in Argyll, rare further north.
+On bare stony ground or seaside turf.
 Flower diameter c 3-3.5 mm.
 Fruits c 5-7 mm long.
-Skye ID: Fruits as shown, with one seed each side of the midrib (visible as bulge) and a broad wing that accounts for about half the surface area of the fruit, with a style that projects beyond the fruit tip.
+ID: Fruits as shown, with one seed each side of the midrib (visible as bulge) and a broad wing that accounts for about half the surface area of the fruit, with a style that projects beyond the fruit tip.
 Field Pennycress has a similar fruit but with a style much shorter than the notch in which it is housed.
 Other features: Has typical white crucifer flowers with 4 petals and 6 stamens.
-Upper leaves clasp stem at base with pointed auricles, and may be toothed or not (distantly but sharply toothed on specimen seen in Skye).
+Upper leaves clasp stem at base with pointed auricles, and may be toothed or not.
 Leaves near base have short stalk.
-Fruits are on hairy stalks (hairless in Field Pennycress).
-Will probably have to wait till 2005 to get pic of it in flower. |
+Fruits are on hairy stalks (hairless in Field Pennycress). |

 Photo ©